mdaffin/disconnected.systems/site/blog/bare-metal-assembly-on-the-teensy-3.1/index.md

 ```

 The Teensy 3 has a watchdog, which is enabled by default.
 This will cause the
 chip to reset if the watchdog is not reset frequently.
-We do not want to worry
+We will disable the
-about the watchdog in this example so we are going to disable it.
-This involves
+watchdog in this example as we don't require it.
+This involves disabling
-disabling interrupts, unlocking the watchdog (so it can be configured) then
+interrupts, unlocking the watchdog (allowing it to be configured) then disable it
-disable it before enabling interrupts again.
-You can read more about how to
+before enabling interrupts again.
+You can read more about how to configure the
-configure the watchdog on page 463 of the programmers manual.
+watchdog on page 463 of the programmers manual.

 #### blink.s